retarus/retarus-python-fax/README.md

 ## Retarus Python Fax SDK
-The official Python SDK provided by Retarus to contact our messaging services.
+The official Python Fax SDK provided by Retarus to contact our messaging services.

 ## Installation
 Install from PyPi using pip, a package manager for Python.
 Minimum python version 3.8.